kelsiebesingeryeh/kelsie-travel-tracker/README.md

 Go to http://localhost:8080/ in your browser to view your code running in the browser.

 ### Testing
-We have created a series of tests for our data model.
+I have created a series of tests for our data model.
 If you would like to run a few of these tests (or add new features), choose a test file and run npm test test/[selected test file] in your terminal.
 You will see that we have provided a set test data file to make testing much smoother and easier to read.

 Back to Top of Page